 This oatmeal raisin cookie recipe makes cookies that are soft in the middle, a little chewy on the outside and full of warm flavors like cinnamon and vanilla.
 They are very easy to make and you don’t need any fancy equipment – only a hand mixer.
 We use two types of raisins in these oatmeal cookies for color and extra texture (the golden raisins are slightly softer).
-You could, however, choose to only use one kind and they will still be fantastic.
+You could, however, choose to only use one kind or substitute them for other dried fruit and they will still be fantastic.

 1/2 cup raisins